JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 Let us consider an interesting case when `T` represents an enum value.
 Usually, the converter just searches for enum elements with the names specified in XML.
 But sometimes, for their names, you may need or want to use values that are not valid Java identifiers.
-For example, CMP version in EJB may be "1.x" or "2.x", but you can't create Java enums with such names.
+For example, the CMP version in EJB may be "1.x" or "2.x", but you can't create Java enums with such names.
 For such cases, let your enum implement `NamedEnum` interface, and then name your enum elements as you wish.
-Now, just provide the `getValue()` implementation that will return the right value to match with XML contents, and voilà\!
+Now, just provide the `getValue()` implementation that will return the right value to match with XML contents, and voilà!
 In our example, the code will look as follows:

 ```java